-In AEDT, the physical gate object could be abstracted either as a point AEDT Airport Layout Component called Gate, or as a polygonal AEDT Airport Layout Component called Terminal (see Appendix F.6 : "Airports Tab" of the AEDT 2b User Guide1).
+In AEDT, the physical gate object could be abstracted either as a point AEDT Airport Layout Component called Gate, or as a polygonal AEDT Airport Layout Component called Terminal (see Appendix H.6: "Airports Tab" of the AEDT 2c User Guide1).
 The Gate component is characterized by the location, elevation, release height, and initial vertical and horizontal dispersion parameters.
 The Terminal component is characterized by the location of each polygon point, the gate location which is set to the location of the first point of the Terminal, elevation, release height, and the initial vertical dispersion parameter.
-Please note that both the Gate and Terminal components are referred to as Gates in the Wizard dialogs in AEDT GUI where they get assigned to the respective operation (see Sections 6.2.1.3 Step 3: "Choose Gate" and 6.3.1.3 Step 3: "Provide GSE Details" of the AEDT 2b User Guide1).
+Please note that both the Gate and Terminal components are referred to as Gates in the Wizard dialogs in AEDT GUI where they get assigned to the respective operation.
 The user can either import the gates by means of ASIF process, or can create new gates in the AEDT GUI.

-The engine startup emissions is computed based on the engine thrust characteristics and does not require creation of specific equipment (see Section 2.3.4.3 "Startup Emissions" of the EDMS Technical Manual43).
+The engine startup emissions is computed based on the engine thrust characteristics and does not require creation of specific equipment (see Section 2.3.4.3 "Startup Emissions" of the EDMS Technical Manual44).